nimblemachines/muforth/mu/target/ARM/beta-testing/testing-flash-verification-code.md

 Really good news:

-Recent support for target/host flash verification has been added that helped us decide to close issue #31 and #32, not without minor disagreement covered below.
+Recent support for target/host flash verification has been added that helped us decide to close issues #31 and #32, not without minor disagreement covered below.
 (There are merits to both sides of this.)

 Let's see how it works: